Polymer/old-docs-site/toolkit-kernel-explainer.md

 ## Protected and public API surfaces

-G-components have _public_ and _protected_ aspects.
+g-components have _public_ and _protected_ aspects.
 The public aspect represents the API that is visible and accessible directly from a component (element) instance.
 The protected aspect contains the API of which component users shouldn't need to be aware, such as event handlers or internal methods.

 ### Protected properties ###